 Whether you work at a startup or a large corporation, companies empower their employees to solve the hairiest problems.
 If you’re not in a position where you have the autonomy or time to work on problems that fall outside your core job function, keep digging until you find one you and your manager believe is worth solving.

-By this time, I had moved from a support rep to an implementation specialist, helping sales teams onboard to HubSpot's CRM.
+By this time, I transitioned from a support rep to an implementation specialist helping sales teams onboard to HubSpot's CRM.
 At the time, we were migrating from one billing system to another, and the transition was causing a ton of customer pain around account and billing accessibility.
 I asked my manager if she would be willing to let me tackle the issue we were experiencing, and with her support, I went full force at solving the problem.

-Every time the billing problem surfaced, I had my teammates send the customer my way.
-I would hop on a screen share and document the steps for how the customer got into a weird state.
+When the billing problem surfaced, my teammates sent the customer my way.
+I would hop on a screen share and document how the customer got into a weird state.
 Then I would resolve the billing problem for the customer and pass along my findings to the team working on that particular set of products.
-Ultimately, we were able to mitigate the billing problem with an elegant solution that the product team released a few weeks later.
+Ultimately, we mitigated the billing problem with an elegant solution that the product team released a few weeks later.

-I learned a ton along the way — how to triage, how to prioritize, how to liaise with various teams.
-But, at the end of it, I still hadn't become a PM.
-It was time to move onto the next problem.
+I learned a lot along the way — triaging, prioritizing, and liaising with various teams.
+But, at the end of it, I still had not become a PM.
+It was time to move on to the next problem.

-Diagnose, or ask your teammates or manager, about a challenge they're facing.
-Take on the tasks of researching, experimenting with, and executing on a solution you yourself own, in addition to your daily work.
+Diagnose, or ask your teammates or manager, about a challenge they’re facing.
+Take on the tasks of researching, experimenting with, and executing a solution you own, in addition to your daily work.

 3. Build a track record of tackling tough problems, conducting research, and leading cross-functional collaboration.

-My manager now had faith in me to tackle another problem: helping really small businesses get started with HubSpot through a self-service onboarding model.
+My manager now had faith in me to tackle another problem — helping small businesses get started with HubSpot through a self-service onboarding model.

-The challenge was getting a customer segment notoriously difficult to onboard and retain, to do so at scale and with little to no human resources.
+The challenge was getting a notoriously difficult customer segment to onboard and retain.
+I had to do so at scale and with little to no human resources.
 My role had become half-program management, half-implementation.
-I was spending time on the phone with customers to learn how I could scale a program that would onboard and train new teams without human touch.
+I spent time on the phone with customers learning how to scale a program that would onboard and train new teams without human touch.
 Then I was tasked with developing a complete onboarding program.

-As part of my effort, I documented experiments, tracked engagement rates with my onboarding resources, and worked with internal stakeholders in product, sales, and support to create the program that still exists today.
-I worked on this program for close to a year and got a ton of exposure to other PMs in the organization.
-I was essentially acting like a product manager without some of their core responsibilities.
+As part of my effort, I documented experiments and tracked engagement rates with my onboarding resources.
+I also worked with internal stakeholders in product, sales, and support to create the program that still exists today.
+Working on this program for close to a year got me a ton of exposure to other PMs in the organization.
+I was essentially acting as a product manager without some of their core responsibilities.

-Keep track of the projects you're managing and experiments you're running, document your findings, and use those learnings to start networking conversations with your product team.
+Keep track of the projects you're managing and the experiments you're running.
+Document your findings, and use those learnings to start networking conversations with your product team.
 Alternatively, if you're looking for a PM role outside your organization, document these things on a personal blog or your LinkedIn profile.